-/ Iai normal rod may dok to dosist, il norome rodie it is said.
-Gently used baseball caps (their favorite sport!)
-Flip Flops (this is the greatest need in the bateyes) Children's black shoes for school Clothing Toys like jump ropes, Frisbees, soccer balls (no sidewalk chalk or small balls - all dirt, little to no concrete available) Donations of clothing or other items for the child and adults: VERY IMPORTANT!
+ш Certify deed baseball caps (their lavorite sports) Flip Flops (this is the greatest need in the bateyes) Children's black shoes for school Clothing for adults and children Toys like jump ropes, Frisbees, soccer balls (no sidewalk chalk or small balls - all dirt, little to no concrete available) Donations of clothing or other items for the child and adults: VERY IMPORTANT!
 If your team collected items for distribution like clothing, caps, flip flops, etc, PLEASE do not distribute without permission and direction of the PROMOTER of the BATEY.
 The Promoter is the manager, boss, highest ranking official in the BATEY.
 He/She will know the best way to distribute your donations to the neediest of residents.
 If you do not go through the PROMOTER, you may have a serious and chaotic situation when they surround your team, begging or grabbing your items.
 Let's be efficient and impactful with the donations so the neediest receive the "gift".